AFFORDABLE CONNECTIVITY PROGRAM

 Can the ACP benefit be applied to existing internet accounts?

 Yes!
 As the ACP can be applied to any plan, the consumer can choose whichever plan they wish to apply the benefit.
-If they qualify for the ACP, they complete the online application, receive approval, and then contact their existing provider to apply their ACP benefit.

 How long does it take for the ACP benefit to show up on a household's internet bill?